Creating a resume outline is like building Lego.

 While a first-job resume should focus on soft skills, doctors, nurses and health practitioners should give just as much attention to the hard skills.

-- Education – It should be in the spotlight;
+- Education – which should be in the spotlight

 Resume outline examples you can use right now

-Whether you’re building your very own resume outline in Microsoft Word, or you’re using the Enhancv tool (which you should, c’mon, it’s the best one out there according to Mark Cuban) having an outline example to follow makes things a million times simpler.
+Whether you’re building your own resume outline in Microsoft Word or Google Docs, setting out a layout makes things a million times simpler.

-Focus on putting relevant information that helps recruiters decide whether or not you’re the right person for the job.
+Focus on including the relevant information that helps recruiters consider you as the right person for the job.